project-oak/oak/docs/sdk.md

 The [`oak::grpc`](https://project-oak.github.io/oak/doc/oak/grpc/index.html)
-module holds functionality that is helpful for interacting with the outside world over gRPC, via the implicit [gRPC pseudo-Node](concepts.md#pseudo-nodes) that has a channel to the Application's initial Node.
+module holds functionality that is helpful for interacting with the outside world over gRPC, either via the implicit
+[gRPC server pseudo-Node](concepts.md#pseudo-nodes) that has a channel to the Application's initial Node, or via an explicitly created gRPC client pseudo-Node.

 An Oak Node that acts as a gRPC server typically implements the [`oak::grpc::ServerNode`](https://project-oak.github.io/oak/doc/oak/grpc/trait.ServerNode.html)